Startpiloten/ce-gen/readme.md

 brew link --force gettext
 ```

-Use the `.t3.cegen.yaml` file to configure the ce-gen. It's placed in the project root after you run the ce-gen teh first time.
+Use the `.t3.cegen.yaml` file to configure the ce-gen. It's placed in the project root after you run ce-gen the first time.

 ```
 extension: